moneroexamples/finding-mine-tx-ins-and-outs/README.md

     // this example will work only with these keys and the corresponding
     // tx hashes.
 To have general program which will work with any private keys,
     // scanning the blockchain is required, because without this, it is not
-    // possible to know which transaction outputs are associated with the
+    // possible to know which transaction outputs and inputs are associated
-    // keys.
-This probably be another example. string viewkey_str  = "9c2edec7636da3fbb343931d6c3d6e11bcd8042ff7e11de98a8d364f31976c04";
+    // with the keys.
+This probably will be another example. string viewkey_str  = "9c2edec7636da3fbb343931d6c3d6e11bcd8042ff7e11de98a8d364f31976c04";
     string spendkey_str = "950b90079b0f530c11801ef29e99618d3768d79d3d24972ff4b6fd9687b7b20c";